preciofishbone/OmniaDocsG2/user-options/my-subscriptions/index.rst

 .. image:: my-subscriptions-67-channels.png

-Click ADD to add a channel.
+2. Click ADD to add a channel.

-In the list of selected channels you can click the dust bin if you no longer want to subscribe to that channel.
+In the list of selected channels you can click the dust bin if you no longer want to subscribe to a channel.